djunamay/ABCA7lof2/README.md

 ## Data Availability

-All postmortem human data can be accessed through the Synapse AD Knowledge Portal ([syn53461705]((https://www.synapse.org/#!Synapse:syn53461705))), which also includes associated ROSMAP metadata.
-These data are subject to controlled access in compliance with human privacy regulations.
-To obtain the data, a data use agreement (DUA) must be completed.
-This requirement ensures the anonymity of ROSMAP study participants.
-A DUA can be established with either the Rush University Medical Center (RUMC) or SAGE, the organization that manages Synapse.
-The necessary forms are available for download on their respective websites.
-All iPSC-related data are accessible through links provided in our code repositories.
-For a complete list of data availability and download links, please refer to the code repositories listed below.
-Additionally, relevant processed datasets are available in the supplementary files of this manuscript.
+All postmortem human data can be accessed through the Synapse AD Knowledge Portal ([syn53461705](https://www.synapse.org/#!Synapse:syn53461705)), which also includes associated ROSMAP metadata[^1].
+All iPSC-related data are accessible through links provided [below](#ipsc-neuron-related).

-Follow these instructions to access the data generated and used as part of this study.
+Follow these instructions to access the data generated and used as part of this study:

 - For the processed **WGS data**, follow instructions in the [ROSMAPwgs](https://github.com/djunamay/ROSMAPwgs) repository